yandex/porto/porto.md

 * **respawn** - automatically restart container after death

-    Nested containers will be stopped and not respawned.
+    If set also for nested containers they will be scheduled to respawn after parent respawn.

 * **respawn\_count** - how many times container has been respawned